-management are insufficient to meet particularized need requirements.14
+management are insufficient to meet particularized need requirements.

-Additionally, agencies should ensure that they do not disclose information that constitutes guidance, advice, and counsel for management officials relating to collective bargaining.15 Examples of such information prohibited from disclosure include:
+Additionally, agencies should ensure that they do not disclose information that constitutes guidance, advice, and counsel for management officials relating to collective bargaining.
+Examples of such information prohibited from disclosure include:

 - courses of action agency management should take in negotiations with the union; - how a provision of the collective bargaining agreement should be interpreted and applied; - how a grievance or unfair labor practice charge should be handled; and - other labor-management interactions which have an impact on the union's status as the exclusive representative.
-16 cc: Chief Human Capital Officers (CHCOs), Deputy CHCOs, Human Resources Directors, and Chiefs of Staff.